Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Parameterizing the Koopman Control Family

-Since the augmented system is an autonomous dynamics in the form of~\eqref{eq:dynamical-sys}, we can define a Koopman operator as given in~\eqref{eq:Koopman-def}.
+Since the augmented system \new{does not have input and is in the form~\eqref{eq:dynamical-sys},} we can define a Koopman operator as given in~\eqref{eq:Koopman-def}.
 Appropriately defined, this operator would encompass the KCF's information, as supported by Lemma~\ref{l:augsystem-constantinputs}, which connects the augmented system~\eqref{eq:augmented-system} to the constant-input systems~\eqref{eq:switched-family}.
 Nonetheless, before making this connection, we must first bridge the gap between the state-space of constant-input systems ($\Xc$) and that of the augmented system ($\Xc \times \Uc$), and define a proper function space.
 To do this, we first provide the following definition.

 \begin{definition}\longthmtitle{Control-Independent Extension of Functions in $\Fc$ to Domain $\Xc \times \Uc$} Given the function $\phi \in \Fc$ where $\phi: \Xc \to \cplx$, we define its \textbf{control-independent extension} to the domain $\Xc \times \Uc$ as $\phi_e: \Xc \times \Uc \to \cplx$,